What is ALD?

 The most common initial symptoms are difficulty in school, behavioral disturbance, impaired vision, or impaired hearing.
 After initial neurological symptoms appear, the health of the patients deteriorates rapidly.
 Further symptoms may include dementia, poor coordination, seizures, hyperactivity, difficulty with speech, and headaches.
-It is far too often misdiagnosed as ADHD or other behavioural conditions.
-Sadly this costs the child valuable time where the options of a Bone Marrow Transplant, Stem Cell Transplant or Gene Therapy would have been available.
-Please refer to the Scientific Paper on the Home Page and print it out for those that need it.
+It is far too often misdiagnosed as ADHD or other conditions such as Multiple Sclerosis (MS).
+Sadly this costs the child valuable time where the options of a Bone Marrow Transplant or Gene Therapy would have been available.

 The average time between the initial symptoms and a vegetative state (where the patient is bedridden) or death is approximately 2 years, although it can range anywhere from 6 months to 20 years.